Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 ## Readme

-README.md file instrauctions are listed in `Azure.<your-sdk-name>/README.md` file.
-Please Add/update the README.md file as per your library.
+README.md file instructions are listed in `Azure.<your-sdk-name>/README.md` file.
+Please add/update the README.md file as per your library.

 ## Changelog